pspakit/phisigmapiwebsite/docs/design-doc.md

 ## Possible Future Development

 - Announcement system
+- Allow users to choose if their login is saved on the browser (check mark on login page)
 - Filtering events based on user roles
 - Profile editing page (likely to be implemented)
 - Sibling Information Sheet